hayleyrbrooks/VNI/analysis/3_secondLevelAnalysis_FSL/README.md

          	 -   chmod +x QA_all_lev2s.py
          	 -   ./QA_all_lev2s.py

-5) In each lev 2 sub directory are cope*.feat files, one for each of the lower level contrasts (e.g. 3 cope files for gain, safe, and mean ev contrasts from level 1)
+5) In each lev 2 sub directory are cope*.feat files, one for each of the lower level contrasts (e.g. 1 cope for choice disp or 3 cope files for gain, safe, and mean ev contrasts from level 1)
-- in each of those cope directories there is filtered_func data. check that, its the dependent variable (e.g. gain display).
+- in each of those cope directories there is filtered_func data. check that, its the dependent variable (e.g. choice display or gain display depending on analysis).
 If its bad, the whole brain will be really dark or really light.
 This may be more important at the 3rd level analysis to look at everyone's (perhaps less so at this stage).
 - in the stats directory is one cope.feat file that will be fed to 3rd level analysis